About the NoMa Parks Foundation

 What happens next?

 There is much more work to do to before the parks will be in place.
 They have to be planned, and land must be purchased.
 The funding, which supports land acquisition and construction, will be allocated over the next six-years.
-Throughout the process, planners and area residents will evaluate the proposed park designs in terms of their ability to bring neighbors together and to fulfill individual, family, and community space needs.
-Additionally, final designs will incorporate the best available thinking on urban parks, public safety, sustainability, handicapped accessibility, and ease of maintenance.
+Throughout the process, planners and area residents will evaluate the proposed park designs based on their ability to bring neighbors together and to fulfill individual, family, and community space needs.
+Final designs will incorporate the best available thinking on urban parks, public safety, sustainability, handicapped accessibility, and ease of maintenance.

 If you would like to get involved in the upcoming planning process, please contact Stacie West, NoMa Parks Foundation Director of Parks Projects via email or at 202-810-0091.